coderefinery/workshop-intro/daily_intro.md

 Today we will discuss different ways of documenting research software from comments to READMEs and nicely rendered webpages.
 In the afternoon we will take a look into the world of Jupyter notebooks.

+# Welcome to day 6 of the CodeRefinery workshop

+Yesterday we covered documentation and Jupyter including some demos.

+Today is our last day that really wraps everything up:
+- Testing: putting all the git and github things together to see how to have checks to improve your code.
+- Modular code development: An exciting live-coding section - we start with a basic plot in Jupyter and show how we make it more and more modular until it’s a reusable program.

+Stay until the end to hear about our suggestions to "what next?".

 ## For newcomers
 ### How the workshop works